 - site conditions such as tree protection and driveway access for neighbours.

-Read more about complying development and download resources from the Department of Planning and Environment's website.
+Read more about complying development on the Department of Planning, Industry and Environment's website.

 Case studies of proven complaints

 Read case studies of proven complaints for examples of how particular complaints against certifiers have been investigated and the outcomes of each.